daniyalarif/Project-3/README.md

 # Project-3
-Case Study Solution for Noon Academy
+Case Study Solution for an EdTech Company